Overview

 - Social login is handled through the

-handleOAuth
+handleOAuth method

 - The method manages the complete OAuth flow including user authentication, Para account creation/lookup, and passkey setup for new users